 One of the most important roles of the Montessori teacher is his or her observations of the students.
 Montessori teachers closely watch each student for evidence of sensitive periods, which are times during which children are particularly receptive to acquiring academic skills.
 Careful observations also allow Montessori teachers to identify when children are ready to move on to the next lesson.
 Their observations are recorded and shared with each family during meetings of the teacher, parents, and child.

-Starwood Schools was founded with the mission of giving students the tools they need to reach their full potential.
+Starwood Academy of Frisco was founded with the mission of giving students the tools they need to reach their full potential.
 At our Montessori school in Frisco, our highly qualified teachers guide students with gentle enthusiasm, always allowing them the freedom of exploration.
 For more information about Dr. Montessori’s Method or enrollment in our Montessori school, call (972) 885-8585.